Fort Wayne Yaz & Yasmin Lawsuit Attorneys

 Yaz and Yasmin are combination hormone contraceptives manufactured by Bayer Healthcare.
 Progestin prevents the ovary from releasing an egg by making the body think it is pregnant.
 The lining of the uterus becomes thinner and the cervical mucus becomes thicker.

-First generation birth control pills had high levels of estrogen, which caused a high number of blood clots.
-These pills were introduced in the 1960s.The blood clots then lead to strokes and heart attacks.
-Second generation birth control pills contained lower amounts of estrogen and were supposed to reduce the risk of blood clot.
-Acne was a common side effect of second generation birth control pills as were increased hair growth, weight gain and high cholesterol levels.
+- Second-generation birth control pills contained lower amounts of estrogen and were supposed to reduce the risk of blood clots.
+Acne was a common side effect of second-generation birth control pills as were increased hair growth, weight gain, and high cholesterol levels.